HuIsJason/real-estate-crm/README.md

 Note: fields with `?` are optional.

-If a response body is not defined, there will not be a response body.
+If a response body is not specified, then there will not be a response body for that particular endpoint/method.

 ### Admin
 #### POST `/api/admin`
 Creating a new admin account.